HexabitzGit/DOT-NET-COMS-LIB/README.md

 * `Start()` and `End()`: to open and close the Serial port.
 * `public void SendMessage(byte Destination, byte Source, byte Options, int Code, byte[] Payload)`:
 The parameters are:

 Source and Destination are IDs of source and destination modules.

 Options: is a byte that contains some option bits and flags.

 Message: The data we want to send to Hexabitz modules in the correct order according to the functionality.

-* `private void Receive()`: The reviceing method to listen to the port if we got any response from it.
+* `private void Receive()`: The receiving method to listen to the port if we got any response from it.
 * `private void Port_DataReceived(object sender, SerialDataReceivedEventArgs e)`: Method the .Net platform provides to respond to the received data from the SerialPort.
 * `private string to_right_hex(string hex)`: To correct the values received from the port.